robotics-ETF/RPMPLv2/README.md

 source source_dirs.bash
 ```

-To implement trajectory generation (both by spline approach and by Ruckig approach) in dynamic environments, open and examine the file ```src/planners/drbt/RT_RGBT.cpp```, which implements a real-time RGBT-based dynamic planner.
+To implement trajectory generation (both by Spline approach and by Ruckig approach) in dynamic environments, open and examine the file ```src/planners/drbt/RT_RGBT.cpp```, which implements a real-time RGBT-based dynamic planner.
 This planner can be run as follows:
 ```
 cd ~/RPMPLv2/build/rpmpl_library/apps
 ./test_rt_rgbt